bs-community/blessing-skin-server/README.md

 <a href="https://discord.com/invite/QAsyEyt"><img alt="Discord" src="https://discord.com/api/guilds/761226550921658380/widget.png"></a>
 </p>

-优雅的开源 Minecraft 皮肤站，现在，回应您的等待。
+Puzzled by losing your custom skins in Minecraft servers runing in offline mode?
+Now you can easily get them back with the help of Blessing Skin!

-Blessing Skin 是一款能让您上传、管理和分享您的 Minecraft 皮肤和披风的 Web 应用程序。与修改游戏材质包不同的是，所有人都能在游戏中看到各自的皮肤和披风（当然，前提是玩家们要使用同一个皮肤站）。
+Blessing Skin is a web application where you can upload, manage and share your custom skins & capes!
+Unlike modifying a resource pack, everyone in the game will see the different skins of each other (of course they should register at the same website too).

-Blessing Skin 是一个开源的 PHP 项目，这意味着您可以自由地在您的服务器上部署它。
+Blessing Skin is an open-source project written in PHP, which means you can deploy it freely on your own web server!

-## 特性
+## Features

-- 完整实现了一个皮肤站该有的功能
+- A fully functional skin hosting service
-- 支持单用户多个角色
+- Multiple player names can be owned by one user on the website
-- 通过皮肤库来分享您的皮肤和披风！
+- Share your skins and capes online with skin library!
-- 易于使用
+- Easy-to-use
-  - 可视化的用户、角色、材质管理页面
+  - Visual page for user/player/texture management
-  - 详细的站点配置页面
+  - Detailed option pages
-  - 多处 UI/UX 优化只为更好的用户体验
+  - Many tweaks for a better UI/UX
-- 安全
+- Security
-  - 支持多种安全密码 Hash 算法
+  - Support many secure password hash algorithms
-  - 注册可要求 Email 验证
+  - Email verification for registration
-  - 防止恶意请求的积分系统
+  - Score system for preventing evil requests
-- 强大的可扩展性
+- Incredibly extensible
-  - 多种多样的插件
+  - Plenty of plugins available
-  - 支持与 Authme/Discuz 等程序的用户数据对接（插件）
+  - Integration with Authme/CrazyLogin/Discuz (available as plugin)
-  - 支持自定义 Yggdrasil API 外置登录系统（插件）
+  - Support custom Yggdrasil API authentication (available as plugin)

-## 环境要求
+## Requirements

-Blessing Skin 对您的服务器有一定的要求。在大多数情况下，下列所需的 PHP 扩展已经开启。
+Blessing Skin has only a few system requirements.
+In most cases, these PHP extensions are already enabled.

-- 一台支持 URL 重写的主机，Nginx 或 Apache
+- Web server with URL rewriting enabled (Nginx or Apache)
 - PHP >= 7.4.0
-- 安装并启用如下 PHP 扩展：
+- PHP Extensions
   - OpenSSL
   - PDO
   - Mbstring